 What can we do?

-There are a few things you can do to support impeachment.
+There are a few things you can still do to support impeachment.
 One is simply to tune into Sarah Kendzior on Twitter.
 Kendzior is a writer and journalist who was trained as an anthropologist with a specialization in authoritarian regimes.
 She has been prescient about the course of Trump’s actions, and succinctly described Trump as part of “a transnational crime syndicate masquerading as a government.”
-Kendzior’s essay collection is The View From Flyover Country and she is the co-host of Gaslit Nation, a weekly podcast which covers corruption in the Trump administration and the rise of authoritarianism around the world.
+Kendzior’s 2020 book is Hiding in Plain Sight: The Invention of Donald Trump and the Erosion of America and she is the co-host of Gaslit Nation, a weekly podcast which covers corruption in the Trump administration and the rise of authoritarianism around the world.

-In some ways it seems likely that we will need a movement like Occupy Wall Street, in which people simply stay on the streets without leaving until there is impeachment.
+In some ways it seems likely that we will need a movement like Occupy Wall Street, in which people simply do not give up until Trump is gone.

 Disclaimer: As noted in the footer, this blog is a personal project and does not represent the views of any institutions or employers, current or previous.
 The opinions expressed here are mine alone.
 I believe the opinions here are supported by anthropological evidence, but I never advocate for impeachment in my academic research or classroom teaching.